-Payment denial codes are applied to a TPI that has had no claim activity for a period of 24 months or more.
-The TPI will be considered inactive and will not be able to be used to submit claims.
+Payment denial codes are applied to an NPI that has had no claim activity for a period of 24 months or more.
+The NPI will be considered inactive and will not be able to be used to submit claims.

-A courtesy letter will be sent to all providers whose TPIs have been identified as not having any claims activity over the previous 18 months.
-Providers will have six months to submit claims and prevent the TPI from being deactivated.
+A courtesy letter will be sent to all providers whose NPIs have been identified as not having any claims activity over the previous 18 months.
+Providers will have six months to submit claims and prevent the NPI from being deactivated.
+Providers are encouraged to submit claims electronically through TexMed-Connect or EDI for timely processing, which will help prevent NPIs from being deactivated.
 If the provider is enrolled in both Medicaid and the CSHCN Services Program, the provider identifiers for both programs will be examined to determine whether claims activity has occurred.

-After 24 months without claim activity, providers will be sent a deactivation letter, and a payment denial code will be applied to their provider identifier.
-If a provider's Medicaid TPI is deactivated, any enrollments associated with the inactive TPI with the CSHCN Services Program will also be deactivated.
-Claims that are submitted for a deactivated TPI after the payment denial code has been applied will be denied.
+[Revised] After 24 months without claim activity, providers will be sent a deactivation letter, and a payment denial code will be applied to their NPI.
+If a provider's Medicaid NPI is deactivated, any enrollments associated with the inactive NPI with the CSHCN Services Program will also be deactivated.
+Claims that are submitted for a deactivated NPI after the payment denial code has been applied will be denied.